Floating-Base Deep Lagrangian Networks: Physically Consistent Inertia Matrix Parametrization

 \subsection{Branch-Induced Sparsity}

-For fixed-base robots with a single kinematic branch, a positive definite inertia matrix can be estimated from the Cholesky factor \eqref{eq:inertia_chol}~\cite{delan_lutter2018}.
+For fixed-base robots with a single kinematic branch, a positive-definite inertia matrix can be estimated from the Cholesky factor \eqref{eq:inertia_chol}~\cite{delan_lutter2018}.
 However, as established by Lemma~\ref{lemma:composite_inertia_triangle_inequality}, $\inertiaMat \succ 0$ is a necessary but not a sufficient condition for a physically consistent $\inertiaMat$ of a floating-base system.